farmonaut/farmonaut_api/README.md

 11. Health == value of indexes on different satellite visit dates (range from 0 to 100)
 12. OrderDate == date on which field was added
 13. PaymentType == number of months for which satellite monitoring is activated for the field
-14. SensedDays == days on which satellite was successfully able to capture the satellite date (yyyymmdd)
+14. SensedDays == days on which satellite was successfully able to capture the satellite data (yyyymmdd)
+15. SARDays == days on which satellite captured the radar vegetation data (yyyymmdd)
 15. UID == unique identifier of your organization
 16. Weather == weather from the weather station nearest to the field.
 17. hUnits == Number of hectare units utilized for this field